rayheberer/rayheberer.ai/content/post/DeepMind-SC2-guide.md

 > To ensure that unavailable actions are never chosen by our agents, we mask out the function identifier choice of a0 such that only the proper subset can be sampled, imitating how a player randomly clicking buttons on the UI would play.
 We implement this by masking out actions and renormalising the probability distribution over a0.

+While in my first pass, I implemented this masking outside of the Tensorflow graph, during the actual selection of actions, it could just as well be implemented within the graph, and in a future update I may move it there.

 ```
 class A2CAtari(base_agent.BaseAgent):
     # ...